Edwards-R/understanding_docs/nomenclatural-divergence.md

 - *Bombus cryptarum v1*
 - *Bombus magnus v1*

 However, this solution presents a problem: the nomenclatural divergence examined here is not global in nature.
-The only regions which can use this nomenclature and Great Britain and Ireland, as the solution represents a regionally-bounded conclusion.
+The only regions which can use this nomenclature are Great Britain and Ireland, as the solution represents a regionally-bounded conclusion.

 ## And in the worst case scenario
 An added complication arises with the second instance of nomenclatural divergence: what is the next version number?
 If the type of *Bombus lucorum* starts at *v3*, does that make the regional version *v4*?